Race card: Usage

 Stanford Law School professor Richard Thompson Ford has argued that the race card can be played independently of the person making the claim, or the race in question.
-An example cited was the Hillary Clinton campaign's assertion that Barack Obama won the 2008 Democratic primary in South Carolina owing to the disproportionate number of black registered Democrats in the state, implying more racism in the general population.

-George Dei, et al., in the book Playing the Race Card, argue that the term itself is a rhetorical device used in an effort to devalue and minimize claims of racism.
+An example cited was the Hillary Clinton campaign's assertion that Barack Obama won the 2008 Democratic primary in South Carolina owing to the disproportionate number of Black-registered Democrats in the state, implying more racism in the general population.
+George Dei, et al., in the book Playing the Race Card, argue that the term itself is a rhetorical device used in an effort to devalue and minimise claims of racism.

-Other uses

-The phrase has been used to describe racist mobilisations by politicians, as for example with the campaign to elect Peter Griffiths, the Conservative Party candidate for Smethwick in the 1964 UK general election.
-However, the term was only applied to describe this situation in the 1980s.
+United Kingdom

+Sir Herman Ouseley, former chairman of the Commission for Racial Equality in the United Kingdom, said, "Despite their promises, electioneering politicians are toying with the 'race card'."

+Katharine Birbalsingh, a British educationalist of Indo-Guyanese and Jamaican heritage, suggests that if children are being disciplined at school, parents should be sceptical if the child subsequently suggests this is racially motivated.
+She advises that parents back the teachers in the first instance because ethnic minority children can "have an extra card to play" if they learn that parents will "indulge" unjustified claims of grievance, contributing to low expectations which may hold these children back.

+United States

+The term was popularised during the O. J. Simpson murder case, when critics accused the defense of "playing the race card", in presenting Mark Fuhrman's past as reasons to draw his credibility as a witness into question.